+OGOG already directly owns 4.29% of the fully paid shares in NZO.
 There is also a total of 8.32 million partly paid shares on issue.
 This includes about 2.1 million of shares that have been forfeited by previous participants of the ESOP scheme and which are now held by the trustee of the scheme.
 All shares have been paid-up to \$0.01 but have a range of issue prices.
-Only those underlying holders of partly-paid shares which have an issue price lower than \$0.72 per share should consider accepting the Offer.
-If the issue price of a tranche of partly paid shares is higher than \$0.72, it would make no sense to accept the Offer because if the Offer is declared unconditional, the shares would then need to be paid up to the issue price.
-This would result in a payment by the partly paid shareholder that is higher than the \$0.72 payment that would be received.
+We suggest that only those holders of partly-paid shares which have an issue price lower than \$0.78 per share should consider accepting the OGOG Offer.
+If the issue price of a tranche of partly paid shares is higher than \$0.78, it would make no sense to accept the OGOG Offer because if the offer is declared unconditional, the shares would then need to be paid up to the issue price.
+This would result in a payment by the partly paid shareholder that is higher than the \$0.78 payment that would be received.